grauds/clematis.doc/docs/web-applications/continuous-deployment/continuous-deployment.md

 ## GitHub Actions

-If either PR is merged to GitHub repository's master or main branch or code directly pushed to it, an automatic rebuild to renew the project status badge will be triggered.
+If either PR is merged to the GitHub repository's master or main branch or code directly pushed to it, an automatic rebuild to renew the project status badge will be triggered.
 The latter, of course, should not happen if the number of developers in the project is greater than one.